marcus-lundgren/sudoku-solver/README.md

     $ python3 /path/to/main.py

-The solving progress will be visualized in the terminal with a hardcoded sleep pauses between each action/frame.
+The solving progress will be visualized in the terminal with a hardcoded sleep pause between each action/frame.
 If this kind of time delaying eye candy isn't needed, commenting out the two lines regarding sleep and view printing in `solver.py` will significantly speed up the execution.

 If a solution is found, a screen showing the starting of state and solution will be displayed: